Greenbelt

 In 2025 we were back to Greenbelt again, this time with a theme of racial justice for the International Day Marking the Abolition of Slavery.
 We displayed the Woolford and Woolford: No Relation exhibition, and acted as a hub for Quaker activities on site which included Michael Mears' performance of The Mistake, Poetry performances by James Pendle, and a series of art-based Quaker epilogues in collaboration with Iona Community and Francsiscans.

-We were very happy to see that over 2000 people engaged with QAN related events during the course of the festival, and we hope to return in 2026.
+We were very happy to see that over 2000 people engaged with QAN related events during the course of the festival, and we look forward to returning in 2026.